Agroecology: Social movements

-Agroecology as a strategy to combat climate change.

-Industrial agriculture is one of the major contributors to global climate change, producing around 22% of all greenhouse gas emissions.
-In comparison, agroecological farming uses far less energy and emits considerably fewer greenhouse gases than industrial systems.

-The conventional farming often results in what can be characterized as eco-cide, devastating biodiversity.
-With the intensive tillage, large amounts of carbon are released from the soil, it promotes deforestation for monocultures of crops like soy and corn, and the excessive use of synthetic fertilizers and pesticides drives chemical pollution.

-When this form of degrading agriculture is practiced in mountainous regions or areas with near water sources, the resulting erosion—along with runoff of fertilizers, pesticides and herbicides—enters water bodies, disrupting local fauna and flora and eventually reaching the sea, where marine ecosystems, such as coral reefs, are affected.

-In contrast, agroecology offers solutions to all these problems.
-By adopting practices such as minimal tillage or no-till, cover cropping, agroforestry, diversified crop rotations, and organic composting, agroecological systems can: enhance soil structure and organic carbon content, thereby sequestering CO₂ rather than releasing it; reduce the need for synthetic fertilizers and pesticides, cutting nitrous oxide (N₂O) and chemical runoff; maintain ground cover and root systems, which stabilize soils on slopes and prevent erosion and sediment run-off into water bodies; diversify landscapes in ways that preserve natural habitats and biodiversity rather than clearing them for monocultures; and improve resilience of the farming system to climate variability while supporting ecosystem services rather than degrading them.

 By region

 Africa

 Garí wrote two papers for the FAO in the early 2000s about using an agroecological approach which he called "agrobiodiversity" to empower farmers to cope with the impacts of the AIDS on rural areas in Africa.

 In 2011, the first encounter of agroecology trainers took place in Zimbabwe and issued the Shashe Declaration.

 In Ethiopia, the Private Sector Incentives and Investments (PSii) project, following in the footprints of the Alliance of Bioversity International and CIAT (International Center for Tropical Agriculture), exemplifies the practical application of agroecology in developing nations.
 In October 2024, a PSii project in the Doyogena region of Ethiopia was awarded praise from local and agricultural officials.
 The project stressed the importance of practices such as rotation of faba beans and wheat to help enhance soil health, reduce chemical reliance, and increase productivity.
 These initiatives were put in place to promote climate resilient methods of agriculture and to diversify the many clusters of wheat farms in the area.
 The project has shown signs of immense success in both improvements in soil quality and crop yields, which has sparked conversations about possibilities of wider adoption in similar regions throughout the local area and throughout Africa.